Answers to common questions asked by patients visiting our Scottsdale surgery center

 What type of anesthesia does Laser Spine Institute use?

 Almost all of our procedures require a combination of local anesthesia and intravenous sedation.
 Our highly trained anesthesiologists are committed to our patients’ safety and closely monitor each patient during and after surgery.

 Will my insurance cover a procedure at Laser Spine Institute?

 We work with many insurance companies to provide our patients with the most effective and highest quality care possible.
 All insurance plans reimburse differently.
-To determine your specific coverage, contact one of our Spine Care Consultants today.
+To determine your specific coverage, contact one of our Patient Empowerment Consultants today.

 Why does Medicare not cover the costs of my entire procedure at Laser Spine Institute?

 Laser Spine Institute is contracted with Medicare to cover our doctor and surgeon fees.
 However, we are not contracted with Medicare to cover our facility fee, resulting in an out-of-pocket expense for Medicare.